attrace/homepage/about/roadmap.md

 :::note
-This page is being updated regularly by Attrace Team.
-Feel free to make suggestions by editing this page and push in branch.
+This page is being updated regularly by the Attrace team.
+Feel free to make suggestions by editing this page and push-in branch.
 :::note